pawanpaudel93/arweave-archive/README.md

 ### Get latest archived webpages

 To get the latest archived webpage for a specific wallet address or the provided wallet itself, use the `getLatestArchive` method.
-It returns a promise that resolves to an `ArchiveType` object representing the latest archived webpage, or null if no archived webpages are found.
+It returns a promise that resolves to an `Archive` object representing the latest archived webpage, or null if no archived webpages are found.

 ```javascript
 // Get latest archive of the loaded Arweave wallet JWK